About Mielenlaulu and me

 I prefer a contemplative approach that allows for deep listening and self-inquiry.
 Goal-oriented quick fixes are not my style.
 A more holistic understanding of self, others, and situations, builds gradually.
 It can be supported with psychotherapeutic methods and psychological knowledge.

-I appreciate the uniqueness of our minds and life paths.
-Good life isn’t the same for everyone because our nature is so variable.
+Good life is not the same for everyone because our nature is so variable.
 We process information differently and love different things.
-I wholeheartedly believe that this diversity makes us collectively wiser and more resilient.
+It is this diversity that makes us collectively wiser and more resilient.

 Our inner worlds never stop changing and developing.
 It’s never too late to find new perspectives, meaning, growth, belonging, and stability.
-To walk our own paths, to sing our own songs.
+To walk our own paths and sing our own songs.